Island of Trees: Taiwan’s Magnificent Woodlands

 June 20th, 2019

-Here’s a statistic that astounds many who’ve never visited Taiwan: About 58% of the main island is covered by trees or bamboo, with stands of hardwoods accounting for more than half of this area.
+Here’s a statistic that astounds many who’ve never visited Taiwan: About 58 percent of the main island is covered by trees or bamboo, with stands of hardwoods accounting for over half that area.
 That’s a higher percentage than in the US, Canada, or Brazil.
-The figure for the UK is a mere 12%.
+The figure for the UK is a mere 12 percent.
 This […]

 Read more »